-The Measurement Framework for Schooling in Australia 2019, as agreed by education ministers, provides the basis for national reporting on the performance of schooling in 2019, and is the main focus of the statistical data included in this report.
+The Measurement Framework for Schooling in Australia 2020, as agreed by education ministers, provides the basis for national reporting on the performance of schooling in 2020, and is the main focus of the statistical data included in this report.

-The measurement framework defines national key performance measures (KPMs) for schooling, specifies the data sources for these KPMs and outlines the reporting cycle for the period 2019-2023.
+The measurement framework defines national key performance measures (KPMs) for schooling, specifies the data sources for these KPMs and outlines the reporting cycle for the period 2020-2023.

-The framework is maintained by the Australian Curriculum, Assessment and Reporting Authority (ACARA) on behalf of Education Council and is published on the ACARA website.
+The framework is maintained by ACARA on behalf of education ministers and is published on the ACARA website.
 It is periodically revised by ACARA in consultation with jurisdictions and sectors.

-National Assessment Program (NAP)
+National Assessment Program

-The National Assessment Program (NAP), as specified in the Measurement Framework for Schooling in Australia 2019, encompasses all assessments endorsed by education ministers for participation by students nationally:
+The National Assessment Program (NAP), as specified in the Measurement Framework for Schooling in Australia 2020, encompasses all assessments endorsed by education ministers for participation by students nationally:

-- National Assessment Program Literacy and Numeracy (NAPLAN) annual, full student cohort literacy and numeracy assessments in Years 3, 5, 7 and 9 - NAP sample assessments triennial domestic sample student population assessments in science literacy (Years 6 and 10), information and communication technology literacy (Years 6 and 10) and civics and citizenship (Years 6 and 10) - Australia's participation in international sample student population assessments: the Programme for International Student Assessment (PISA), the Trends in International Mathematics and Science Study (TIMSS), and the and Progress in International Reading Literacy Study (PIRLS).
+- NAPLAN annual, full student cohort literacy and numeracy assessments in Years 3, 5, 7 and - NAP sample assessments triennial domestic sample student population assessments in

+Years 6 and 10 in Science Literacy, ICT Literacy and Civics and Citizenship

+Australia's participation in international sample student population assessments: Programme for International Student Assessment (PISA), Trends in International Mathematics and Science Study (TIMSS) and Progress in International Reading Literacy Study (PIRLS).

-ACARA is delegated to manage the development and oversee the delivery of assessments and reporting for NAPLAN, and for domestic NAP sample assessments, as directed by Education Council.
-PISA is conducted by the Organisation for Economic Co-operation and Development (OECD).
-TIMSS and PIRLS are conducted by the International Association for the Evaluation of Educational Achievement (IEA).
+ACARA is delegated to manage the development and oversee the delivery of assessments and reporting for NAPLAN, and for domestic NAP sample assessments, as directed by education ministers.
+PISA is conducted by the OECD.
+TIMSS and PIRLS are conducted by the IEA.